UPDATED SEPTEMBER 2025

 1. DogsBite.org contains verifiable information about U.S. citizens killed by dogs including the name and age of each victim, location of attack, dog breed and up to 25 other factors.
 Our Fatality Citations section documents sources used in our dog bite fatality research.
 Learn more about our data collection method, which includes collecting breed identification photographs, police and coroner reports in certain cases, legal filings, court filings, legislative materials and more.

 2. Change Log: In April 2018, the 2015 Dog Bite Fatality Statistics were reissued with the following significant changes: The "unattended death" of Anthony Wind became classified as a dog bite fatality.
-The death of Werner Vogt was added as well.
-The Christian County Sheriff's Office had persisted for months with the idea that Vogt had been attacked by a "wild cat" instead of dogs, which is why we had to exclude Vogt from our February 19, 2016 release of annual statistics.
+The death of Werner Vogt was also added.
+The Christian County Sheriff's Office had persisted for months that Vogt had been attacked by a "wild cat" instead of dogs, which is why we had to exclude Vogt from our February 19, 2016 release of annual statistics.
 Less significant changes include: In February 2017, statistics were adjusted to show that two additional attacks resulted in criminal charges after initial publication.
 The cases involved the deaths of Annie Williams (just four days after publication) and Edgar Brown.
+In July 2025, the 2015 Dog Bite Fatality Statistics were adjusted to show a slight reconciliation among overall deaths (2005-2015) and rottweiler-inflicted deaths.

 3. Most popular breed in U.S. ain’t nothing but a hound dog, by Merritt Clifton, Animals 24-7, July 20, 2015 (animals24-7.org).
 The most recent calculation by Animals 24-7 was completed in July 2015.
 Breed populations are determined annually by searching over 56 million online classified ad listing dogs for sale and adoption.